josephsasaki/lmnh-group-project/architecture/1.rds/database/README.md

 # Database

-This directory contains the SQL Server database schema and related scripts for connecting to the database.
+This directory contains the SQL Server database schema and related scripts for connecting to the database, run the main.tf file before running these scripts.

 ## Files